kraxel/imagefish/README.md

  * various `config-*.sh` scripts can configure images (third step).

 The `repos/` directory has yum/dnf config files for various distros.
-They will _not- work out of the box for you as they are tweaked for my home network.
+They will _not_ work out of the box for you as they are tweaked for my home network.
 They use either the mirror or the caching proxy running on my local server box.
 When fiddeling with this take care to keep the `mkimage-` prefix for the repo names.